AWegnerGitHub/awegnergithub.github.io-content/2019_01_31_xps_thunderbolt_kernel_problem.md

 ## Fix

 The fix involved going back to the previous kernel.
 I didn't follow the [Ask Ubuntu post][1] exactly.
-First, I edited by grub configuration to display the grub menu.
+First, I edited my grub configuration to display the grub menu.
 This is at `/etc/default/grub`.
 I changed the `GRUB_TIMEOUT` value to `-1` and uncommented `GRUB_HIDDEN_TIMEOUT`.
 After saving that config file
 I ran `sudo update-grub`